 Vegetation patches and associated patch size classes are detailed in Table 2 for the study area.
-In accordance with Part 2 of the BAM, vegetation zones within the development site occurring less than 100 m apart, were assigned to the same patch.
+In accordance with the definition of patch size provided in the BAM (OEH, 2017), vegetation zones within the development site occurring less than 100 m apart were assigned to the same patch.